-The first server to contribute spare CPU cycles was Doofus, a Dell Dimension XPS T500 that had been online 24 x 7 since April 1999.
+The first server to contribute spare CPU cycles was Doofus, a Linux server hosted on a Dell Dimension XPS T500 that had been online 24 x 7 since April 1999.
 Doofus finally retired in June of 2014.

 In July 2009, another Linux server (Piggy) joined Doofus in contributing spare CPU cycles to the project.
 In 2011, Piggy retired due to health problems after 10 years of service.

-Roadie, a 2003 vintage Linux laptop doing double duty as a server here at hrpr.com and a client when on the road, is now contributing spare CPU cycles to the project, as is his offspring Roadie 2, a Win 8.1 laptop.
-Roadie 2 hs been contributing spare CPU cycle since June 2014.
+Roadie, a 2003 vintage Linux laptop contributed spare CPU cycles to the project for 11 years.
+His offspring Roadie 2, a Win 8.1 laptop, has been contributing spare CPU cycles since June 2014.